 Join some groups, try some hobbies, or volunteer with an organization that interests you.
 By participating in activities you can have fun, make new friends, and learn about yourself.
 Maybe one of them will help direct you to a future career.
 Click here for examples of activities and groups that may be available in your high school or community.

 To work as a recycling and reclamation worker, you must:

 - be physically fit; and

 Recycling workers who drive heavy trucks need a commercial driver's license.
 Some states require you to complete a basic truck-driving training program.
 These programs usually take a few months to complete.

 Recycling and reclamation workers receive much of their training on the job.
 You usually work with an experienced worker who teaches you the job.
 You also receive training on safety regulations and how to identify certain grades of metal.
 Reclamation workers receive training on how to identify and remove materials from products that require special handling.
-Training usually lasts a few months up to a year.

 Licensing / Certification / Designation / Registration

 Recycling workers who drive recycling trucks must have a commercial driver's license (CDL).
 Requirements for the CDL vary by state.